TikaToka/Ordinal-Bias-in-Instructional-Videos/README.md

 This repository only contains video modification and sample visualization code.
 Refer to each model repository for train and inference.

+Code Cleaning coming soon

 ## Updates
-2025.03 Paper has been accepted to SCSL @ ICLR 2025 2024.02 Master thesis has been released to SNU Library 2023.12 Paper has been presented at KSC 2023
+2025.03 Paper has been accepted to SCSL @ ICLR 2025

+2024.02 Master thesis has been released to SNU Library

+2023.12 Paper has been presented at KSC 2023

 ## Setup